orthanc-mirrors/orthanc-book/Sphinx/source/users/rest.rst

 .. highlight:: bash

-Since Orthanc 1.11.0 (not released yet), you may also request a specific list of tags in the response (like in a C-FIND) even if these tags are not stored in the MainDicomTags or if the tags needs to be computed (like ``ModalitiesInStudy``).
+Since Orthanc 1.11.0, you may also request a specific list of tags in the response (like in a C-FIND) even if these tags are not stored in the MainDicomTags or if the tags needs to be computed (like ``ModalitiesInStudy``).
 This ``RequestedTags`` option is available only if you specify ``"Expand": true``::